What is Extended Reality (XR)?

 Extended reality opens new avenues for training and education.
 People who work in high-risk conditions – like chemists and pilots – can train in safety from a more conventional classroom setting.
 Medical students, meanwhile, can get hands-on practice on virtual patients.

 Property managers can streamline the rental process by allowing potential tenants to view properties virtually, while architects and interior designers can leverage XR to bring their designs to life.
 Tou can also boost your business by designing a rea estate site, check out showcase idx here!

 - Remote Work

-XR removes distance barriers, allowing remote employees to seamlessly access data from anywhere in the world.
+XR removes distance barriers, allowing remote employees, such as those with remote python jobs, to seamlessly access data from anywhere in the world.